 Knowing the Rules

-Even though it is a no-brainer, yet it would be best to have it included in your list.
-Before you finalize and book your tickets and accommodation, you need to enquire if they allow pets on board or not, and in case if they have then what are the arrangements for them.
+Even though it is a no-brainer, it would be best to have it included in your list.
+Before you finalize and book your tickets and accommodation, you need to enquire if they allow pets on board or not, and in case they have then what are the arrangements for them?